webtime-studio/react-assessment-formula-1-spa/README.md

 ## 2. Application Description

-The purpose of this assessment is to check your familiarity with frontend technologies and methodologies, programming patterns and thought processes.
-Also the structure and quality of your code matters.
+The purpose of this assessment is to check your familiarity with frontend technologies and methodologies, programming patterns, and thought processes – also, the structure and quality of your code matter.

 ### 3. Primary tasks: